yayazen/upec-cloud-practicals/exercises/01-simple-pod/README.md

 Finaly modify the pod declaration in order to mount this configmap at `/usr/share/nginx/html`.

-The application should server its content from the configmap and which allow the configuration to survive in the event of a reboot.
+The application should serve its html content from the configmap and it will allow the configuration to survive reboots.